wpsimon09/Pablo-Renderer/README.md

 It provides fast and convenient way of rendering various geometry with different materials

-This renderer is preProcessing using
+This renderer is build using

 **[GLFW](https://www.glfw.org)** for window management